jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **RMA permission right** means the right provided for a customary marine title group by sections 66 and 68 of the Marine and Coastal Area (Takutai Moana) Act 2011
   - **road** has the same meaning as in section 315 of the Local Government Act 1974; and includes a motorway as defined in section 2(1) of the Government Roading Powers Act 1989
   - **rule** has the meaning given in section 43AA
+  - **rule that controls fishing** has the meaning given in section 2B
   - **seaweed** has the same meaning as in section 2(1) of the Fisheries Act 1996
   - **serve** means serve in accordance with section 352 or section 353
   - **settlement zone** means a zone listed as a settlement zone and described in standard 8 (zone framework standard) of the national planning standards (within the meaning of section 77F), or an equivalent zone